 Improve Your Remote Learning Setup

-It’s uncertain what 2021 will be like in terms of homeschooling, but if you’re a family with kids, it’s important that you prepare and improve remote learning.
+It’s uncertain what the new year will be like in terms of homeschooling, but if you’re a family with kids, it’s important that you prepare and improve remote learning.
 In many ways, this will be similar to creating an efficient work-from-home environment for yourself.
 Pick a room where they have excellent internet access for online classes, provide storage space for their supplies, plenty of desk space for homework and school projects, as well as good lighting and comfortable seating.
 Also, make sure that there are no distractions nearby, such as a TV or background noise.

 Create a Nook for Family Video Calls

-Keeping in touch with friends and family has been a challenge this year, especially during the holidays.
+Keeping in touch with friends and family has been a challenge recently, especially during the holidays.
 With video calls slowly replacing face-to-face interactions, why not create a nook for making these calls?
 Unlike the blank, sterile backgrounds needed for work-related online meetings, you have the freedom to add personal touches that will make your loved ones feel like they’re actually visiting.

 The first step is to pick a spot with plenty of light and a good internet connection, to ensure you don’t lose signal.
 Also, if you have a partner and kids, pick a spot that has plenty of seating, so that they can also be in the picture.
 A sofa with a coffee table, for example, would work wonderfully.
 This way, calling your loved ones will not only be easier, but you can also transform it into a small ritual to look forward to.